AAyinkx/Week-11-Reddit-Clone-Assignment/README.md

-**# Week11 Assignment Reflection**
+# **Week11 Assignment Reflection**

 - With the deployment I started off by reading all of the instructions in the README as well as the OAuth documentation and the video on Moodle.
-Once i knew what everything did, it was much easier to follow the instructions through a second time and get my vercel deployment working
+Once i knew what everything did, it was much easier to follow the instructions through a second time and get my vercel deployment working.

+##Stretch Goals 🎯

-**# Assignment Brief**
+# **Assignment Brief**

 ## Upvote